Kitchen Witch Daily Rituals: 14 Magical Things To Do at the Hearth

 13. BAKE Magical Sh*t

 Baking is a science in and of itself.
 It is truly an art form and sometimes takes kitchen witches longer to master than cooking.
-Start small with baking, like making chocolate chip cookies and banana bread from scratch.
+Case in point, I thought I was the cookie master until this Christmas when I started coming up with burnt and flat cookies!
+It takes extra effort and thought.
+So I’ll be going back to the drawing board and trying again!
+Start small with baking, like making banana bread from scratch.
 Then work your way up to making homemade bread wreaths, lattice pies, and elaborately decorated layered cakes.
 Always add your own touch to it with favorite herbs, symbols, edible flowers, etc.

 More on Kitchen Magick: